Reasonable Access Remit

 We recognise that there is often oppression related to the above characteristics and that people can experience discrimination on the basis of experiencing oppression because of two or more characteristics at the same time e.g. for being female and disabled, or black, male and disabled.

 We recognise that people in different impairment groups can experience disability discrimination and barriers to challenging discrimination in different ways.
 Examples include inaccessible information for people with sight impairments, access to spoken communication and telephony for deaf people and understanding complex written language for people with cognitive impairments.
 We also recognise that some marginalised groups such as women, People of Colour, working class and those from Traveller communities can receive significantly poorer responses from authorities and people in positions of authority.

-We will accept trans and non-binary people as their self-identified gender for all purposes.
+We accept trans and non-binary people as their self-identified gender for all purposes.
 We recognise and will provide opportunities for everyone (cis and trans alike) at Reasonable Access events or online spaces to indicate their correct pronouns.
+We will have a conduct policy which asks all people in Reasonable Access spaces or events to use other people’s declared names and pronouns.
 Our trustees indicate their pronouns in their online profiles.
-We recognise navigating formal complaints and legal systems may have additional challenges for trans and non-binary people and others who use different names, pronouns or titles to their identity and birth certificate paperwork.
+We recognise navigating formal complaints and legal systems may have additional challenges for women including trans women, trans and non-binary people and others who use different names, pronouns or titles to their identity and birth certificate paperwork.